 - Soft skills

-- Indicate the project industry.
+- Indicate the project IT industry and tackle your business needs.

 - Indicate the project technologies users.